 What is Mediation?

-A more recent alternative to the court processes is mediation, often defined as a facilitated negotiation.
-Mediation is a process where two or more parties meet outside of court with a qualified and neutral third party, the mediator, and discuss their various issues to try to come to an agreement and final settlement.
+A more recent alternative to court processes is mediation, often defined as a facilitated negotiation.
+In mediation, two or more parties meet outside of court with a qualified and neutral third party, the mediator, and discuss their various issues to try to reach an agreement and final settlement.
 In commercial mediation, lawyers represent the disputants and are referred to as Mediation Advocates.

-Perhaps most important, what distinguishes mediation from arbitration is that the mediator’s role is to assist the parties in finding common ground and fashioning a solution of their choosing.
-Unlike arbitration, the mediator’s role is to facilitate difficult conversations, not sit in judgment of the parties.
-In other words, the parties in mediation, at all times, retain control of decisions impacting the outcome of the dispute and their lives.
-If and only if the parties voluntarily agree on an optimized solution, will they move toward concluding the dispute.
+Perhaps most importantly, mediation differs from arbitration in that the mediator’s role is to assist the parties in finding common ground and fashioning a solution of their choosing.
+Unlike arbitration, the mediator’s role is to facilitate difficult conversations, not to sit in judgment of the parties.
+In other words, the mediator helps the parties communicate effectively to reach a mutually beneficial solution that minimizes conflict and animosity.
+Disputing parties maintain control of decisions impacting the outcome of the dispute and their lives.
+If and only if the parties voluntarily agree on an optimized solution, they will move toward concluding the dispute.

 As a voluntary, non-binding process, many courts and contracts will require mediation as a first step in a stair-step approach to other, more formal dispute resolution processes.
-All these advantages are capped with an appreciation that mediation is successful more often than not and can often be successfully implemented in a single day or less.
-It is thought to be the preferred alternative, particularly where an ongoing relationship between the parties might otherwise be destroyed by the fallout of an adverse arbitration ruling.
+These advantages are capped with an appreciation that mediation is successful more often than not and can often be successfully implemented in a single day or less.
+It is considered the preferred alternative, particularly where the fallout of an adverse arbitration ruling might otherwise destroy an ongoing relationship between the parties.

 The Mediation Process